AdobeDocs/experience-manager-64.en/help/sites-deploying/revision-cleanup.md

   </tr>
   <tr>
    <td><p><strong>How to monitor Automatic Cleanup on a standby instance?</strong></p> </td>
-   <td><p>Status, progress and statistics are exposed via JMX by using the <span class="code">SegmentRevisionGarbageCollection</span> MBean.
-See also the following <a href="https://jackrabbit.apache.org/oak/docs/nodestore/segment/overview.html#monitoring-via-jmx" target="_blank">Oak documentation</a>. </p> <p>You can obtain a reference of the MBean by using the <span class="code">ObjectName org.apache.jackrabbit.oak:name="Segment node store revision garbage collection",type="SegmentRevisionGarbageCollection”</span>.</p> <p>Note that the statistics are available only since the last system start.
+   <td><p>Status, progress and statistics are exposed via JMX by using the <code>SegmentRevisionGarbageCollection</code> MBean.
+See also the following <a href="https://jackrabbit.apache.org/oak/docs/nodestore/segment/overview.html#monitoring-via-jmx" target="_blank">Oak documentation</a>. </p> <p>You can obtain a reference of the MBean by using the <code>ObjectName org.apache.jackrabbit.oak:name="Segment node store revision garbage collection",type="SegmentRevisionGarbageCollection”</code>.</p> <p>Note that the statistics are available only since the last system start.
 External monitoring tooling could be leveraged to keep the data beyond the AEM uptime.
 Also, see See <a href="/help/sites-administering/operations-dashboard.md#monitoring-with-nagios" target="_blank">the AEM documentation for attaching health checks to Nagios as an example for an external monitoring tool</a>.</p> <p>The log files can also be used to check the status, progress and statistics of the Automatic Cleanup.</p> </td>
    <td> </td>
   </tr>
   <tr>